Tapir-Elithril/Notebook/docs/fa24/sys2/note.md

 !!! note "process is a resource allocator and protection"

-threads in a process share address space(data,heap,files and signals) & code,but not share pc,registers and stack(variables,function stack)
+threads in a process share address space(data,heap,files,page table and signals) & code,but not share pc,registers and stack(variables,function stack)

 Advantages